Basics:

 Requirements: Professors or Phd candidates with a 3.5 or better grade point average; or people with a graduate degree and 5 years of editing experience.
 Familiarity with academic, professional and literary style manuals; Microsoft, Adobe (or Foxit) software

 Few proofreading sites ask freelancers for more credentials than ProofreadingPal.
 ProofreadingPal expects freelancers to have a graduate degree and editing experience.
-It also lists a litany of style guides you should know, and expects you to have Word and Adobe software.
+It also lists a litany of style guides you should know well enough to edit via their guidelines, and expects you to have Word and Adobe software.

-The site is cagey about how it pays freelancers.
-However, an anonymous freelancer spelled out ProofreadingPal’s complex pay formula in a Glassdoor review.
+But this site pays poorly when it pays at all.
+An anonymous freelancer spelled out ProofreadingPal’s complex pay formula in a Glassdoor review.
 This worker says that the site compensates editors for the number of words they read, speed and “level.”
-This freelancer delineated the variety of ways you could be paid per 100-word block.

 Short version: You get paid between 50 cents and $1.50 per 100 words.
 Given that most proofreading sites expect you to read at least 1,000 words per hour, that works out to an hourly rates ranging from $5 to $15 per hour.
 Naturally, if you read faster, you earn more.